 When your offering is finished and placed where you wish it to be, sitting or standing light a stick of incense with intention (you may also like to light a candle or use a candle instead), then open to love and spend some moments sending that out and any wishes, prayers, and blessings.

-In Bali each of the 3 coloured flowers is held to honour each of the 3 Hindu Gods, as you can see this lady doing in the photos below; traditionally white lime for Shiva, a red betel nut for Vishnu, and a green Gambier plant for Brahma.
+In Bali each of the 3 coloured flowers is held to honour each of the 3 Hindu Gods; traditionally white lime for Shiva, a red betel nut for Vishnu, and a green Gambier plant for Brahma.
 The Balinese hold the petals of the flowers of each colour when giving thanks to the Gods.